Otis Air National Guard Base: Monuments

 In a rotary near the original main gate to the base, is a Lockheed F-94 Starfire (tail number 51-4335) which was, presumably, flown by future General Daniel "Chappie" James Jr. when he was a squadron commander at Otis AFB in the 1950s.
 James' name is written on the fuselage of the aircraft near the canopy.

 There is also a static display of an F-15 Eagle on Camp Edwards adjacent to Otis AFB.

+Amateur radio restrictions

+The US Code of Federal Regulations specifies that amateur radio operators within 160 kilometers of Otis must not transmit with more than 50 watts of power on the 70-centimeter band.